-As of June 30, 2019, the Company owned approximately 82.2% of the common shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTC Market Inc.'s Pink: SFEF).
+As of June 30, 2020, the Company owned approximately 83.7% of the common shares of Santa Fe Financial Corporation ("Santa Fe"), a public company (OTC Market Inc.'s Pink: SFEF).
+As of June 30, 2020, InterGroup also has the power to vote an approximately 3.7% interest in the common stock in Santa Fe owned by InterGroup Chairman and CEO, John V. Winfield, pursuant to a voting trust agreement entered into on June 30, 1998.
+Mr. Winfield, Chairman of the Board of both Santa Fe and InterGroup, is a control person of both entities.
 Santa Fe's revenue is primarily generated through its 68.8% owned subsidiary, Portsmouth Square, Inc. ("Portsmouth"), a public company (OTC Market Inc.'s Pink: PRSI).
-InterGroup also directly owns approximately 13.4% of Portsmouth.
+InterGroup also directly owns approximately 13.7% of Portsmouth.
 Portsmouth's primary business is conducted through its general and limited partnership interest in Justice Investors, a California limited partnership ("Justice" or the "Partnership").
 Portsmouth has a 93.3% limited partnership interest in Justice and is the sole general partner.
 The financial statements of Justice are consolidated with those of the Company.

-Justice, through its subsidiaries Justice Operating Company, LLC ("Operating") and Justice Mezzanine Company, LLC ("Mezzanine"), owns a 544-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the "Hotel") and related facilities including a five-level underground parking garage.
-Kearny Street Parking LLC ("Parking") is the operator of the garage.
-Mezzanine is a wholly-owned subsidiary of the Partnership; Operating is a wholly-owned subsidiary of Mezzanine.
+Justice, through its subsidiaries Justice Operating Company, LLC ("Operating") and Justice Mezzanine Company, LLC ("Mezzanine") owns and operates a 544-room hotel property located at 750 Kearny Street, San Francisco California, known as the Hilton San Francisco Financial District (the "Hotel") and related facilities including a five-level underground parking garage.
+Mezzanine is a wholly owned subsidiary of the Partnership; Operating is a wholly owned subsidiary of Mezzanine.
 Mezzanine is the borrower under certain mezzanine indebtedness of Justice, and in December 2013, the Partnership conveyed ownership of the Hotel to Operating.
-The Hotel is operated by the partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC (Hilton).
-Justice had a ten-year management agreement with Prism Hospitality L.P. ("Prism") to perform certain management functions for the Hotel.
-Prism's management agreement was terminated upon its expiration date of February 2, 2017.
-Justice entered into a hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel with an effective takeover date of February 3, 2017.
-The term of the HMA is for an initial period of ten years commencing on the takeover date and automatically renews for successive one (1) year periods, not to exceed five years in the aggregate, subject to certain conditions.
-Under the terms on the HMA, base management fee payable to Interstate shall be one and seven-tenths (1.70%) of total Hotel revenue.
+The Hotel is operated by the partnership as a full-service Hilton brand hotel pursuant to a Franchise License Agreement with HLT Franchise Holding LLC ("Hilton") through January 31, 2030.

+Justice entered into a Hotel management agreement ("HMA") with Interstate Management Company, LLC ("Interstate") to manage the Hotel, along with its five-level parking garage, with an effective takeover date of February 3, 2017.
+The term of the management agreement is for an initial period of ten years commencing on the takeover date and automatically renews for successive one (1) year periods, to not exceed five years in the aggregate, subject to certain conditions.
+Under the terms of the HMA, base management fee payable to Interstate shall be one and seven-tenths percent (1.70%) of total Hotel revenue.
+On October 25, 2019, Interstate merged with Aimbridge Hospitality, North America's largest independent hotel management firm.
+With the completion of the merger, the newly combined company will be positioned under the Aimbridge Hospitality name in the Americas.

 In addition to the operations of the Hotel, the Company also generates income from the ownership, management and, when appropriate, sale of real estate.
 Properties include sixteen apartment complexes, one commercial real estate property and three single-family houses.
 The properties are located throughout the United States but are concentrated in Texas and Southern California.
 The Company also has an investment in unimproved real property.
-As of June 30, 2019, all of the Company's operating real estate properties are managed in-house.
+As of June 30, 2020, all of the Company's operating real estate properties are managed in-house.